msnabiel/Layoutlm-document-QA/README.md

 - **Unsupported File Formats:** If you encounter an error stating "Unsupported file format," ensure you are uploading a supported file type.
 - **Model Errors:** If the model encounters issues while processing the document or image, an error message will be displayed.
 Check the error details for troubleshooting steps.

+Certainly!
+Adding licensing information and collaboration details to your README file is important for clarity on usage rights and potential contributions.
+Here’s an updated version of your README.md file that includes the MIT license and collaboration information:

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

+## Contributing

+Contributions are welcome!
+If you would like to contribute to this project, please follow these steps:

+1. Fork the repository and create your branch (`git checkout -b feature/your-feature`).
+2. Make your changes and commit them (`git commit -am 'Add some feature'`).
+3. Push to the branch (`git push origin feature/your-feature`).
+4. Create a new Pull Request.

+Please ensure your pull request adheres to the [Contributor Covenant](https://www.contributor-covenant.org/version/2/0/code_of_conduct/) code of conduct.

 ## Credits

 - **LayoutLM Model:** Powered by Hugging Face Transformers library.
 - **Streamlit:** Used for creating interactive and user-friendly web applications.